-The AMS being deployed throughout our service territory may experience unexpected problems with respect to the timely receipt of accurate metering data.
+The AMS deployed throughout our service territory may experience unexpected problems with respect to the timely receipt of accurate metering data.

-We are deploying an AMS throughout our service territory with completion of deployment of advanced meters expected to occur in 2012.
-The deployment consists, among other elements, of replacing existing meters with new electronic meters that will record metering data at 15-minute intervals and wirelessly communicate that information to us over a bi-directional communications system being installed for that purpose.
+We have deployed an AMS throughout our service territory.
+The deployment consisted, among other elements, of replacing existing meters with new electronic meters that record metering data at 15-minute intervals and wirelessly communicate that information to us over a bi-directional communications system installed for that purpose.
 The AMS integrates equipment and computer software from various vendors in order to eliminate the need for physical meter readings to be taken at consumers' premises, such as monthly readings for billing purposes and special readings associated with a customer's change in REPs or the connection or disconnection of electric service.
-Unanticipated difficulties could be encountered during the installation and operation of the AMS, including failures or inadequacy of equipment or software, difficulties in integrating the various components of the AMS, insufficient staff or training to implement the AMS, changes in technology, cyber-security issues and factors outside our control, which could result in delayed or inaccurate metering data that might lead to delays or inaccuracies in the calculation and imposition of delivery or other charges, which could have a material adverse affect on our results of operations, financial condition and cash flows.
+Unanticipated difficulties could be encountered during the operation of the AMS, including failures or inadequacy of equipment or software, difficulties in integrating the various components of the AMS, changes in technology, cyber-security issues and factors outside our control, which could result in delayed or inaccurate metering data that might lead to delays or inaccuracies in the calculation and imposition of delivery or other charges, which could have a material adverse affect on our results of operations, financial condition and cash flows.